 Non-Commercial / Personal Photography

-Visitors wishing to photograph only the building can do so during regular public hours.
+Visitors wishing to photograph the building only (no props or models) can do so during regular public hours.
 However, we ask that you honor the following policies:

 - Do not block any pathways or exhibits, or leave backpacks or tripods in these areas.